instana/openapi/spec/descriptions/getEntityGroups.md

-This endpoint groups entities for a given filter and aggregates metrics for these groups
+This endpoint groups entities for a given entity type and aggregates metrics for these groups.

 ```
 curl --location --request POST 'https://<Host>/api/infrastructure-monitoring/analyze/entity-groups' \